your own sextant

 find materials and considerable work.

-a CD and box.
-As in the X-Tant Project, I used a few Lego blocks and glass
+is called CD-Sextant.
+This small instrument is built with an old CD and its case.
+As in the X-Tant Project, I used a few Lego blocks

 The CD-Sextant (assembled and parts)